t3-oss/create-t3-app/www/src/pages/en/usage/next-js.md

 We love React.
 It has made UI development accessible in ways we never imagined before.
 It also can lead developers down some rough paths.
 Next.js offers a lightly opinionated, heavily optimized approach to creating a website using React.
 From routing to API definitions to image rendering, we trust Next.js to lead developers towards good decisions.

-Pairing NextJS with [Vercel](https://vercel.com/) makes developing and deploying web apps easier than ever before.
+Pairing Next.js with [Vercel](https://vercel.com/) makes developing and deploying web apps easier than ever before.
 Their extremely generous free-tier and super intuitive interface provides a point and click solution to deploy your site (We ❤️ Vercel)

 ## Get Static/Server Props